Stephen S. Wu

 - Supporting marketing initiatives for vendors of information security products and services, focusing on how these products and services help their customers comply with regulatory retirements.

 - Lead counsel for a key defendant in the Silicon Valley Voicemail Case, Jasmine Networks v.
 Marvell Semiconductor, Santa Clara Superior Court.
+The case resulted in a defense verdict after Jasmine abandoned its claims against our client.

 - Author, A Legal Guide to Enterprise Mobile Device Management: Managing Bring Your Own Device (BYOD) and Employer-Issued Device Programs (ABA Press 2013).